 How do I choose the best canvas tent?

-It can be difficult to know how to select the ideal canvas tent.
-We have composed a brief, yet thorough checklist to make sure you have considered all the important criteria.
+It can be difficult to know how to choose the best canvas tent for your needs.
+We have composed a brief checklist to make sure you have considered all the important criteria.

 - Select a canvas weight that suits your needs: The general rule of thumb is that the heavier the canvas tent is, the stronger, more tear-resistant, and more durable the tent is.
 You can check canvas weight by looking for it listed in the specs.
 The best quality tents are going to be above ten ounces per square yard.
 It would be wise to never purchase any canvas tent that is less than this, as it will simply not last more than a few camping trips.